 The GSoC program has several goals:

 Google Summer of Code began in 2005 as a complex experiment with a simple goal: helping students find work related to their academic pursuits during their school holidays.
 In GSoC's first year, 40 projects and 400 students participated.
-By the conclusion of the eleventh Google Summer of Code in 2015, almost 11,000 students have been accepted into the program.
-Best of all, most of the organizations participating over the past eleven years reported that the program helped them find new community members and active committers.
+By the conclusion of the twelfth Google Summer of Code in 2016, over 12,000 students have been accepted into the program.
+Best of all, most of the organizations participating over the past twelve years reported that the program helped them find new community members and active committers.

 You can take a look at the appendix if you're interested in a more extensive history of the program.

 There has been error in communication with Booktype server.
 Not sure right now where is the problem.